vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 This affords me the modern tools I need without abstraction and keeps me closer to my code.

-SASS certainly still has a place in some projects, but it is no longer my way to solve the issues it sets out to remedy.
+Sass certainly still has a place in some projects, but it is no longer my way to solve the issues it sets out to remedy.

 I started by writing my own ```normalise.css``` file.
 As I mentioned before, the aim is to write as little code as possible, then not need to add any code at a later date.
 The first step to doing this is to write your own file that resets and normalises elements to suit your own needs.